gatesphere/blog-new/pages/2013/01/14/a-few-artistic-processing-sketches.md

 ---
-tags: Processing, sketch, art, creativity, code-dump
+tags: [Processing, sketch, art, creativity, code-dump]
-date: 14/01/2013
+date: 2013-01-14
 title: A few artistic Processing sketches

 Last Friday, I was at a pizza/tea party/gathering at a friend's house.